Halfway house for addicts.

-Halfway house is a pretty old school term.
-It is a well-known fact that addiction is a problem that is difficult to overcome alone.
-Those who struggle with substance abuse and addiction usually need some form of outside intervention to stop drinking or using their drug of choice.
+It is a well-known fact that drug addiction is a problem that is difficult to overcome alone.
+Those who struggle with substance use and addiction usually need some form of outside intervention to stop using.
 This is where treatment comes in.
-Attending a residential (inpatient) treatment facility is often the best option to get addicts clean and sober and on the road to recovery and a brand new life.
+Attending a residential (inpatient) treatment facility is often the best option to get clean.
+In addition, addiction recovery can be created long term.

 Halfway housing is available both for those who are being released from jail or prison, and those who are leaving residential treatment.
-This article will focus on halfway houses for addicts, which are usually privately run, whereas halfway houses for released prisoners are often publicly funded and part of a program to reintegrate offenders into society.
+This article will focus on sober houses, which are usually privately run.
+Whereas halfway houses for released prisoners are often publicly funded and part of a program to reintegrate offenders into society.

-As discussed above, going to a halfway house makes the transition from treatment to the real world much less risky.
-Today, addiction is considered to be a chronic illness or disease.
-Like other chronic diseases, it can be treated, but there is also always a chance that it will come back.
-Taking preventative measures once the disease has been successfully treated is the best way to make sure a relapse doesn’t happen.
+As discussed above, going to a halfway house makes the transition from addiction treatment to the real world much less risky.
+Today, addiction is considered a chronic illness or disease.
+Like other chronic diseases, it can be treated.
+But, there is also always a chance that it will come back.
+Taking preventative measures once the disease has been successfully treated is the best way ensure sobriety.

-Sober living can be different from halfway houses.
-But, people sometimes use the terms interchangeably.
-However, in modern days, people are learning to equate sober living with a higher level of care, nicer facilities and less state funded patients.
-The term “halfway house” has been around for a much longer period of time than sober living.
-So, it makes sense that it has taken time for the public to come to understand the differences.
+Sober living homes are not technically different from a halfway house, so people sometimes use the terms interchangeably.
+Today, people are learning to equate sober living with a higher level of care, better facilities and fewer state-funded patients.
+The term “halfway house” has been around for much longer than “sober living.”
+It makes sense that it has taken time for the public to come to understand the differences.